 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

-The airline may not need to compensate you if they can provide transportation to your destination, close to the original schedule.
+The airline might not be required to compensate you if they can provide a transfer to your destination, close to the original schedule.
 Even with a slight delay, you might not be eligible for flight cancellation compensation.

 How to Claim Compensation from ASL Airlines

-It’s crucial to understand the process of claiming the compensation you’re entitled to under EU Regulation 261/2004.
-Here’s how to do it:
+It’s essential to understand the process of claiming the compensation you’re eligible for under EU Regulation 261/2004.
+Here’s the process:

-- Complete our form.
-You’ll need to provide details like your flight number, date, and the problem you faced.
+- Fill in our form.
+You’ll need to provide details like your flight number, date, and the issue you encountered.

 - Let our experts help you.
 Once you submit the form, our team will manage the process.
 We understand the EU laws well and will strive to get you your compensation.
-You only pay us if we win your case.
+You are only charged if we win your case.

-Don’t forget that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
-No matter whether your flight was delayed due to operational issues or technical issues, if it was not caused by extraordinary circumstances including severe weather or air traffic control decisions, you qualify for compensation.
+Keep in mind that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
+Regardless of whether your flight was delayed because of operational issues or technical issues, if it was not caused by extraordinary circumstances such as adverse weather conditions or air traffic control decisions, you have a right to compensation.

 Which ASL Airlines Flights are Covered by EU261?

-The European Union’s laws for protecting air passengers are far-reaching.
+The EU’s air passenger protection laws are far-reaching.
 They cover all flights departing from an airport within an EU country and every flight landing at a European Union member state airport if the flight is operated by an EU airline.

 Itinerary | Covered by EU 261 |